-Avonex (interferon beta-1a) is made from human proteins.
+Avonex is made from human proteins.
 Interferons help the body fight viral infections.

 Before using Avonex, tell your doctor if you are allergic to any drugs, or if you have liver disease, a thyroid disorder, epilepsy or other seizure disorder, heart disease, chest pain (angina), congestive heart failure, a heart rhythm disorder, or a history of depression or suicidal behavior.

-You should not use Avonex if you are allergic to interferons or human albumin.
+You should not use Avonex if you are allergic to natural or recombinant interferon beta or albumin.

 To make sure Avonex is safe for you, tell your doctor if you have:

-Some brands of interferon beta-1a contain albumin.
-Albumin comes from human plasma (part of the blood) which may contain viruses and other infectious agents.
-Donated plasma is tested and treated to reduce the risk of it containing infectious agents, but there is still a small possibility it could transmit disease.
-Talk with your doctor about the risks and benefits of using this medication.
+Some brands of interferon beta-1a contain donated human plasma and may contain viruses or other infectious agents.
+Donated plasma is tested and treated to reduce the risk of contamination, but there is still a small possibility it could transmit disease.
+Ask your doctor about any possible risk.

 How should I use Avonex?

 Use Avonex exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-Avonex is injected into a muscle.
-It is usually given once weekly at bedtime, on the same day each week (such as every Monday).
-Follow your doctor's instructions.
+Avonex is injected into a muscle, usually once weekly at bedtime, on the same day each week (such as every Monday).

-Use a different place on your body each time you give the injection.
-Your care provider will show you the best places on your body to inject the medication.
+Your care provider will show you where on your body to inject Avonex.
+Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

-Each prefilled syringe or single use vial (bottle) of this medicine is for one use only.
-Throw away after one use, even if there is still some medicine left after injecting your dose.
+Each prefilled syringe or injection pen is for one use only.
+Throw it away after one use, even if there is still medicine left inside.

-After mixing Avonex powder with a diluent, store in the refrigerator and use it within 6 hours.
+After mixing the powder form of Avonex (single-use vial) with a diluent, store the mixture in a refrigerator and use it within 6 hours.

 What happens if I miss a dose?